sarahciston/codingcare/posts/cf-unraveling.md

 Crochet is the one fiber art that machines cannot do.
 Acts of accrual and ongoingness pile up.
 Turn microgestures into mass action.
 Turn a tense and fragile fiber into a flexible but sturdy surface.
 Turn that surface into a manifold fabric to keep you warm.

+***

 *System operations are called sometimes called threads.
 "A thread of execution is the smallest sequence of programmed instructions that can be managed independently."* Threads share resources but operate independently.

+To thread the needle is to be precise, minute, with one's argument, to split the difference, to prick or pinpoint, puncture and divide with exactitude.
+Perhaps also to suture together.

-Threads are how we run things simultaneously in a computational system, how it decides where to allocate resources.
+Threads are also how we run operations simultaneously in computational systems, how they are instructed what is important and where to allocate resources.
+This is called parallel processing.
 Threads can be used for mutual aid/ethic of care, or for hoarding/not. containers to wrap, warm, support.

+In logic problems, Ariadne's thread is the strategy of creating a record or trace of all paths followed in order to conduct an exhaustive depth-first search, arbitrarily following one path for as long as possible,.

+The spiral is the simplest labyrinth, a duration more than a form.

+The command line is an endless thread.
+Its simple interface (a prompt for typing input and display for text outputs) still intimidates me, but I begin to find comfort and play in this feeling.
+The command line embodies that old adage from E.L.
+Dcotorow about novel writing: "It's like driving a car at night.
+You can only see as far as your headlights illuminate.
+But you can make the whole trip that way."
+At the command line, I know where I am going only as far as my headlights shine.
+To work on the command line is to wield too much power ("command" feels altogether too strong, too literal) without understanding the specifics of how it gets implemented.
+At every keystroke I keep the coders' prayer: "Here goes nothin', hope I don't break anything permanently!"
+The command line saves each previous executed command, for ease of reuse.
+Cycling back through them is a form of memory as poetry.

+Threads like chart lines, activation functions, loss functions, divisions & connections, lines & points as dualities.
+Sonya Rapoport's domestic and computational chartmaking

-Wiki: "a thread of execution is the smallest sequence of programmed instructions that can be managed independently by a scheduler, which is typically a part of the operating system.
+>>Wiki: "a thread of execution is the smallest sequence of programmed instructions that can be managed independently by a scheduler, which is typically a part of the operating system.
 The implementation of threads and processes differs between operating systems, but in most cases a thread is a component of a process.
 Multiple threads can exist within one process, executing concurrently and sharing resources such as memory, while different processes do not share these resources. [...]
 Multithreading is a widespread programming and execution model that allows multiple threads to exist within the context of one process.
 These threads share the process's resources, but are able to execute independently." [wiki](https://en.wikipedia.org/wiki/Thread_(computing))

 disambiguation: screw thread, spirals around the shaft, the spiral as the simplist labyrinth; thread a fiber or filament; conversation threading on forums, grouping like with like; obviously weaving warp and weft;